 Woman (Marguerite) taking a selfie in the mirror, phone in hand, wearing a RHCP shirt.

-Marguerite Roth
+Marguerite Whitford

 Senior Product Engineer @Parse.ly